sftpplus/sftpplus-docs/src/doc_source/configuration-server/service-http.include.rst

     if this configuration is not set,
     as the `same-origin policy` is broken.

+    Setting this configuration option will also trigger the session cookie to always be set with the `secure` attribute.

     Leave it empty when SFTPPlus is not behind a load balancer.